clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.15.0

+* **AppSettings:**  adds new setting `AppSettings::AllowNegativeNumbers` which functions like `AllowLeadingHyphen` except only allows undefined negative numbers to pass parsing.
+* Improves some of the documentation of `AppSettings` by moving variants into roughly alphabetical order

 Here's the highlights for v2.14.1 (Huge thanks to all the contributors who put in a lot of work this cycle!
 Especially @tormol @nabijaczleweli and @wdv4758h)

 * Stabilize `clap_app!` macro (i.e. no longer need to use `unstable` feature)